manojdas/tacad2/_pages/notes.md

 ### Lecture Notes
+Notes are published with the permission of the course staff, but please note that all course content is owned by MIT and the course instructors.
+All mistakes should be attributed to me (in transcription or interpretation -- they were not checked by instructors).
 <!-- <hr> -->
 {% assign notes = site.lecture_notes | sort: 'date' | reverse %}
 {% include lnotes.html notes=notes %}